Auditions at the Green Room Theatre Wilmslow

 The dates of new auditions are announced here, in the Green Room newsletter and by email to all full and social Green Room members.

-Here’s a list of next season’s plays
+Here’s a list of the 2026-27 season’s plays

 Backstage Roles required for all productions